Jurickson Profar Preview, Player Props: Rockies vs. Orioles

 Jurickson Profar At The Plate

-- Profar is hitting .239 with 25 doubles, two triples, eight home runs and 45 walks.
+- Profar is batting .239 with 25 doubles, two triples, eight home runs and 45 walks.

+- Profar has picked up a hit in 68 of 109 games this year, with multiple hits 25 times.

-- Profar has had at least one RBI in 25.0% of his games this year (27 of 108), with more than one RBI 11 times (10.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- Profar has driven home a run in 27 games this year (24.8%), including more than one RBI in 10.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.